-The Bachelor of Arts in Entrepreneurial Leadership Studies at American Baptist College is a 120 hour interdisciplinary program based on areas of organizational and international leadership development designed within a Christian ministry framework.
+The Bachelor of Arts in Entrepreneurial Leadership Studies (B.A.) is a 120 hour interdisciplinary program based on areas of organizational and international leadership development designed within a Christian ministry framework.
 Through its integrative program style, the leadership program will combine courses from Business, Bible and Theology, and Behavioral Studies students will learn how skills learned in each area, combined with Christian ethical principles can transform their work into commercial and social ventures.